GenericMappingTools/gmt/doc/rst/source/grdedit.rst

 grdedit
 *******

+.. only:: not man

     grdedit - Modify header or content of a grid

 Synopsis
 --------